The National Gallery of Victoria in Australia is offering free virtual tours!

 Australian and international audiences have the opportunity to browse through more than 200 artworks on display, showcasing Haring’s and Basquait’s beginnings in NYC subways, their early collaborations, and the creative social circles in which they later found themselves in.
 This is an exhibition not to be missed.

-Nevertheless, currently online and available to explore on the NGV website is the Collecting Comme exhibition, ideal for lovers of fashion and haute couture as it displays the work of one of the most visionary and influential fashion designers working today: Rei Kawakubo of Comme des Garçons.
+Also currently online and available to explore on the NGV website is the Collecting Comme exhibition, ideal for lovers of fashion and haute couture as it displays the work of one of the most visionary and influential fashion designers working today: Rei Kawakubo of Comme des Garçons.

 Featuring more than fifty examples, Collecting Comme examines the radical concepts and design methods that have informed Kawakubo’s practice since 1981, the year she first presented in Paris, as well as the work of her protégés.